How to Stop Carbon Monoxide Detector Beeping or Chirping

-Ever got up from bed at night to the sound of chirping carbon monoxide detectors?
-Or perhaps you can’t sleep hearing these consistent beeps and chirps.
-Let’s face it – constant beeps and chirps from your carbon monoxide detector can be downright annoying and disturbing!
+Have you ever had to get up from bed in the night because you heard the sound of a chirping carbon monoxide detector?
+Or perhaps you were woken up and couldn’t sleep with those continuous beeps.
+Let’s face it, constant beeps and chirps from your carbon monoxide detector can be very annoying and disturbing!

-The next content will give the common reasons why your carbon monoxide detector always beeps and chirps.
-We’ll also suggest solutions to help you how to fix the false alarms.
+The following content will give the common reasons why your carbon monoxide detector beeps and chirps, and also suggest some solutions to help you learn how to fix the false alarms.

-There are various sound signals that your carbon monoxide detector emits.
+There are various audible signals that your carbon monoxide detectors emits.
 It’s best to check your individual device’s user manual for the specifics.
-But generally, most carbon monoxide detectors sound off these patterns:
+Generally though, most carbon monoxide detectors give these sound patterns:

-This alarm pattern consists of four short beeps, followed by silence for five seconds, and then another four short beeps.
+This CO alarm pattern consists of four short beeps, followed by silence for five seconds, and then another four short beeps.
 Four-beep alarms are loud and continuous.
-It can indicate two possible incidences:
+It can indicate two possible events:

-If your carbon monoxide detector is on battery back-up (or disconnected from a 120V power source), the four-beep alarm pattern continuously sounds for five minutes after sensing carbon monoxide.
+It could be your carbon monoxide detector has a back-up battery that needs to be replaced (or has disconnected from its power source); another reason could be after sensing carbon monoxide, the four-beep alarm pattern continuously sounds for five minutes.
 The cycle repeats itself every minute thereafter.

-Do you hear one consistent chirp every 30 seconds?
+Do you hear a single chirp every 30 seconds?
 This type of sound pattern may mean: